Welcome to Gunter

 designed as a single form entry primary school with nursery unit - a Child Centre with

-additional nursery facilities is attached to our school.
+additional private nursery facilities is attached to our school.
 There is a large

 playground and extensive grass and garden areas.